 1865 – 1866

-New responsibilities arrived with the New Year of 1865 as Captain Charles W. Abbott was promoted from his leadership of K Company to the rank of Lieutenant Colonel with the 47th Pennsylvania’s central command staff on 3 January.
-Matthias Miller was then awarded command of Company K the following day, promoted from his role as 2nd Lieutenant to Captain on 4 January 1865.
-On 23 January, Sergeant Elias F. Benner was promoted to the rank of 2nd Lieutenant, and 1st Sergent Franklin Beisel advanced to the rank of 1st Lieutenant.
-The next day, Sergeant George J. Scherer became 1st Sergeant Scherer, and Corporal John Bischoff, who had been wounded in action during the Battle of Pocotaligo, was promoted to the rank of Sergeant.
+New responsibilities arrived with the New Year of 1865 as Captain Charles W. Abbott was promoted from his leadership of K Company to the rank of Lieutenant-Colonel with the 47th Pennsylvania’s central command staff on 3 January.
+Matthias Miller was then awarded command of Company K the following day, promoted from his role as Second Lieutenant to Captain on 4 January 1865.
+On 23 January, Sergeant Elias F. Benner was promoted to the rank of Second Lieutenant, and First Sergent Franklin Beisel advanced to the rank of First Lieutenant.
+The next day, Sergeant George J. Scherer became First Sergeant Scherer, and Corporal John Bischoff, who had been wounded in action during the Battle of Pocotaligo, was promoted to the rank of Sergeant.
 Corporal Samuel Kunfer also was promoted to the rank of Sergeant that same day.

 Assigned in February to the Provisional Division of the 2nd Brigade of the Army of the Shenandoah, the men of the 47th moved, via Winchester and Kernstown, back to Washington, D.C.
 On 21 February, Private George Hoffman died at the Union’s hospital at Annapolis, Maryland.
 Private Henry S. Romig was then discharged on a Surgeon’s Certificate of Disability on 11 April.